ajhalili2006/digital-garden/contract.md

-Attached in this Markdown file is my agreement to [the Agnora contract](https://github.com/flancian/agora/blob/master/CONTRACT.md) (meta tag: [[contract]]) in form of cryptographic signatures.
+Attached in this Markdown file is my agreement to [the Angora contract](https://github.com/flancian/agora/blob/master/CONTRACT.md) (meta tag: [[contract]]) in form of cryptographic signatures.

+## Why signing your agreement to the Angora contract?
+It's a way to publicly prove that you agree to and understand the contract via your cryptographic keys, whenever its SSH keys, PGP keys or even hash it with `argon`.

+## Signatures
+_Signatures last updated as of 2023-07-24.
+They'll be updated once or twice every year._

-## PGP
+### PGP
 Verify with my GPG key `4D5E631758CB9CC45941B1CE67BFC91B3DA12BE8`.
-You can also verify via <https://keybase.io/verify> and confirm if its matches my Keybase profile via [this GitHub Gist proof](https://gist.github.com/ajhalili2006/b24b1c2178a4855be25216e3443ef8ee).
+You can also verify via <https://keybase.io/verify> (not in the GUI app) and confirm if its matches my Keybase profile via [this GitHub Gist proof](https://gist.github.com/ajhalili2006/b24b1c2178a4855be25216e3443ef8ee).

 ```pgp
 -----BEGIN PGP SIGNED MESSAGE-----